This man/woman/creature is a One-Man Army

 - One Piece has the King of the Pirates Gold Roger, over twenty years dead.
 Only the World's Strongest Man, Whitebeard, was said to ever fight on equal terms with him.
 One of the big secrets surrounding Roger's capture and execution is the fact that he was never actually captured, Roger surrendered and used his death to spark the Great Pirate Era.

-- This trope existed and yet no mention of Hashirama??
-This is the same man that shaped the current existing shinobi system and ended years of conflict, something that was thought to be impossible during his time.
-And oh, this is the same guy that can squash Bijuus flat if he feels like it.
+- Hashirama from Naruto is the man that shaped the current existing shinobi system and ended years of conflict, something that was thought to be impossible during his time.
+Not to mention he can squash Bijuus flat if he feels like it.

 - First, second, and fourth Hokage all fit for this trope, to about equal amounts.